Eilin Kjærland

-Eilin Kjærland (born 2004) is a Norwegian curler from Karmøy.
+Eilin Kjærland (born 2004) is a Norwegian curler from Karmøy Municipality.
+She currently plays lead on Team Maia Ramsfjell.

 Career

 Youth

 Kjærland began curling at around the age of 16.

 Kjærland was the lead on the Norwegian junior women's team at the 2023 and 2024 World Junior Curling Championships, skipped by Torild Bjørnstad.
 The team won bronze medals at both events.

 Kjærland and teammate Eskil Åsmul Eriksen competed for Norway at the mixed doubles event at the 2025 Winter World University Games, where they finished with a 1–6 record.

 Women's

 As a member of the Bjørnstad rink, Kjærland won the 2024 Norwegian Women's Curling Championship.

 Kjærland joined the Norwegian women's national team (skipped by Marianne Rørvik) in 2024 at lead position, replacing Martine Rønning.
 The team played in the 2024 European Curling Championships, finishing with a 4–5 record.
 This was good enough to qualify Norway for the 2025 World Women's Curling Championship, where they finished 5–7.
 Domestically, the team lost in the final of the 2025 Norwegian championship against Kjærland's former team, skipped by Torild Bjørnstad.